Detecting Identification Failure in Moment Condition Models: Introduction

 The quasi-Jacobian matrix is the best linear approximation of the sample moment function over a region of the parameters where these moments are close to zero.
-To find the best linear approximation, two loss functions are considered: the supremum norm measures the largest difference between the moments and its approximation while the least-squares criterion focuses on the average difference.
-The sup-norm approximation provides powerful and intuitive results while the least-squares solution can be easily computed using OLS.
-Its lower computational burden and very simple implementation make the least-squares approximation the preferred approach in practice.
+To find the best linear approximation, a sup-norm (or $\ell_\infty$-norm) loss is used to minimize the largest deviation from the linear approximation.
+This is known as a Chebyshev approximation problem which can be solved fairly quickly using convex optimization software.
+In the population, the quasi-Jacobian has full rank if, and only if, the parameters are both globally and locally identified.
+When either global or local identification fails, it is singular in all directions associated with the identification failure.
+(Non)-singularity of the quasi-Jacobian can be used to check whether identification holds numerically when it is not feasible analytically.